Here's everything you need to know about iiNet Ultra Broadband Fibre-to-the-Building, or FTTB.

 Please note: If you choose to re-use your Smart Modem Gateway for Ultra FTTB, your FTTB Phone VoIP service will not work.

-1. Connect the power cable from your modem's Power Port to an electrical outlet.
+3. Use the power cable to connect your modem's Power port to a power outlet.

-2. Connect the included phone cable from the grey DSL port on your modem to your telephone wall socket.
+4. Use the phone cable to connect your modem’s grey DSL port to your phone wall socket.

-5. Check the lights on your modem.
-If the Internet light is green, you can start connecting your devices and get online.
+7. Check the Internet light on your modem.
+If it’s green, you’re online and you can start connecting your devices.

 Smart Modem Gateway (VX420-G2H) with a Network Termination Unit (NTU)